Why Is Car Insurance So Expensive in Texas?

 High Speed Limits

-Texas posts the nation's highest speed limits.
-State Highway 130 between Austin and San Antonio allows 85 mph—the fastest legal speed in the United States.
-This 41-mile section of Highway 130 holds the highest posted speed limit in the Western Hemisphere.
-Higher speeds mean more severe accidents and costlier claims, which insurers factor into premiums.
+Texas has the highest speed limits in the US.
+State Highway 130 between Austin and San Antonio posts 85 mph, which is the highest legal speed limit in the Western Hemisphere.
+Higher speeds produce more severe accidents and larger claims, both of which raise premiums.

 tornado icon